Determinantal point process models and statistical inference : Extended version: Approximations

-This density can be approximated in practice by truncating the infinite sums defining $\Ctappper$ and $\Dappper$.
-Furthermore, the speed of calculation can be increased by using a fast Fourier transform (FFT) to evaluate $\Ctappstatper$.
-The details of the truncation and use of FFT are given in Section~\ref{sec:likest}.

-Second, consider the density of $X_R$, where $R\subset\real^d$ is rectangular.
-Then we use the affine transformation from above with $T(R)=S$ to define $Y=T(X)$.
-If $\fper_Y$ denotes the approximate density of $Y$ as specified by the right hand side of \eqref{e:unconddensityper}, we can approximate the density of $X_R$ by

-We call $\fper$ the periodic approximation of $f$.
-The simulation study in Section~\ref{sec:est} shows that likelihood inference based on $\fper$ works well in practice for the examples in this paper.
+While it is feasible to evaluate \eqref{eq:Dtrunc} for large values of $N$, the evaluation of \eqref{eq:ctildetrunc} is more problematic since it needs to be carried out for every distinct pair of points in $\{x_1,\dots,x_n\}$.
+For moderate $N$ (few hundreds) direct calculation of \eqref{eq:ctildetrunc} can be used.
+In this case, we can exploit the fact that $\tilde\varphi$ often is an even function (corresponding to a real-valued $C_0$) such that all imaginary parts in \eqref{eq:ctildetrunc} cancel.
+This allows to reduce the number of terms in the sum by a factor $2^d$, which speeds up calculations considerably when evaluating the approximate density.
+For large $N$ (hundreds or thousands) we use the fast Fourier transform (FFT) of $\tilde\varphi$.
+The FFT yields values of $\Ct_N$ at a discrete grid of values and we approximate $\Ct_N(x_i-x_j)$ by bilinear interpolation.
+The simulation study in Section~\ref{sec:hom} shows that likelihood inference based on $\fapp$ works well in practice for the examples in this paper.
 Appendix~\ref{sec:approx3} introduces a convolution approximation of the density which in some cases may be computationally faster to evaluate.
 However, as discussed in Appendix~\ref{sec:approx3}, this approximation appears to be poor in some situations and in general we prefer the periodic approximation.